A Little More about Our Market

 Becoming a Vendor

 Are you a local farmer with a truly unique product for our market?
 Do you have that certain thing no one else has?
-Apply now!
-We have super limited space this round, so we are looking only for something special and new to bring to the market.
+We are always looking for something special and new to bring to the market.
 If you think this is you, please read through the following tabs on how to apply to our market.

 + Do I qualify?